rniemeyer/knockout-amd-helpers/README.md

  #knockout-amd-helpers

 ##What is the point of this library?

-This plugin is designed to provide a lightweight way to make working with AMD modules in Knockout.js easier.
+This plugin is designed to be a lightweight and flexible solution to working with AMD modules in Knockout.js.
 It provides two key features:

 1- Augments the default template engine to allow it to load **external templates** using the AMD loader's text plugin.
 This lets you create your templates in individual HTML files and pull them in as needed by name.